-Get all of your old bunkmates back together in Tolland, Massachusetts to relive your days as a camper.
+Get all of your old bunkmates back together to relive your days as a camper.
 Connect with new people from other groups and generations.
 Introduce your young children or grandchildren to your camp experience.
 Kinderland could become their home away from home too.
 Help us recruit new campers by inviting friends, neighbors, classmates, family members, or colleagues with camp-aged kids.
 They can come for the day, just to get a taste, or for the whole weekend!

 Note: Rosh Hashanah begins on the evening of Sunday, September 9.
 On Sunday evening, we will host a secular and progressive Rosh Hashanah dinner to reflect on the past year and welcome a new year, together!

 Participation: During the summer, we all play a part in making sure Camp runs smoothly.
 This is most visible in our tradition of KP—Kitchen Partrol—in which campers take turns setting up and cleaning up the dining hall.
 This weekend, we ask that everybody volunteer a portion of their time in true Kinderland fashion.
 When you register, please indicate if you are interested in running an activity, volunteering an hour in the kitchen, arriving early to help set up, or staying late to help break things down.